fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

 Nonce Request
 ^^^^^^^^^^^^^

-The request for a nonce MUST be an HTTP POST without a body addressed to the PID/(Q)EAA Issuer Nonce Endpoint mapped in the Credential Issuer Metadata.
+The request for a nonce MUST be an HTTP POST without a body addressed to the Credential Issuer Nonce Endpoint mapped in the Credential Issuer Metadata.

 Nonce Response
 ^^^^^^^^^^^^^^

 Nonce Response to the Wallet Instance MUST be sent using `application/json` media type.
-In case of Nonce Request successful, the PID/(Q)EAA Provider MUST return HTTP response with a *200 (OK)* status code.
+In case of Nonce Request successful, the Credential Issuer MUST return HTTP response with a *200 (OK)* status code.

-As defined in Section 7.2 of `OpenID4VCI`_, the PID/(Q)EAA Issuer MUST make the response uncacheable by adding a ``Cache-Control`` header field valued with *no-store*.
+As defined in Section 7.2 of `OpenID4VCI`_, the Credential Issuer MUST make the response uncacheable by adding a ``Cache-Control`` header field valued with *no-store*.

 The Nonce Response contains the following parameter: